ilpropheta/ilpropheta.github.io/README.md

 Modena, December 2017.

 I coordinated the organization of the second edition of the C++ Day, a free event entirely dedicated to C++ in the italian language.
-The event took place at "Centro Culturale Giacomo Alberione", an historical location in the lovely center of Modena.
+The event took place at "Centro Culturale Giacomo Alberione", an historical location in the lovely center of Modena.<br/>
 **110 attendees** (120 registered people - ~8% drop).

 *Speakers*: Carlo Pescio, Daniele Pallastrelli, Stefano Cristiano, Alberto Bignotti, Sebastiano Galazzo.